thomasgilgenast/hic3defdr/README.md

  - raw contact matrices in `scipy.sparse` NPZ format,
  - bias vectors in plain-text `np.savetxt()` format, and
- - loop cluster files in sparse JSON format
+ - loop cluster files in sparse JSON format, specifying the locations of loops present in each condition

 We would next describe the location of the input data files and use those to construct a `Fast3DeFDR` object: